 They drain well and will warm up much faster in the spring, giving you earlier crops.
 They also allow you to choose the right soil for a particular plant you might not be able to grow in your native soil, for example ericaceous (lime-hating) plants.

-We understand that there are numerous hedge and shrubs species out there, which makes choosing the right one very challenging.
+There are numerous hedge and shrubs species out there, which makes choosing the right one very challenging.
 There are also various factors to consider when selecting the right species, such as soil condition, aspect and available space.
-We can make choosing the right shrub for your outdoor space easier.
+I can make choosing the right shrub for your outdoor space easier.

 Deciduous plants also make excellent hedges and what you may lack with privacy in Winter you more than make up for with a stunning range of Summer leaf shape and fruits and berries for wildlife.
 Prune back in late summer.

-We try to plant up most of our bare root hedges between November and March in the dormant season and then plant well developed rootball hedging from March to May.
+I suggest planting up bare root hedges between November and March in the dormant season and then plant well developed rootball hedging from March to May.
 Root ball plants are established field grown plants, left to develop for a number of years to provide hedging with good height and foliage structure.

 There’s no mistaking a luxury lawn.
 Its velvet look is brought about by good quality, fine-leaved compact grasses – mainly Bents and Fescues.